American Magic: 37th America's Cup

+38th America's Cup

+In October 2025 it was announced that American Magic it would not compete in the 38th America's Cup.

 Fleet

 The team has two America's Cup 75 class (AC75) boats.
-The AC75 is a 75 ft sailing hydrofoil monohull class specifically designed for the 36th America's Cup.
-The team also built an 'American Magic 38' (AM38) foiling monohull using a modified McConaghy 38 monohull, known as The Mule.
+The AC75 is a 75FT sailing hydrofoil Mono hull class specifically designed for the 36th America's Cup.
+The team also built an 'American Magic 38' (AM38) foiling Mono hull using a modified McConaughey 38 Mono hull, known as The Mule.

+In May 2024 Clare Harrington, Vice Commodore of the New York Yacht Club, had the honor of christening the team’s AC75 “Patriot.”
+Sharing the same name as her predecessor, the team’s third AC75 grabs the baton from the previous boat that nearly sank in the 2021 America’s Cup, in hopes of completing what that campaign was not able to finish.